ugoproto/ugo_py_doc/docs/Freeze_the_Code.md

 ## pyInstaller (with Snippets)

-- `pyinstaller` is a simpler alternative to cx_Freeze.
+- `pyinstaller` is a simpler alternative to cx-Freeze.
-- Libraries like PyQt, Django or `matplotlib` are fully supported, without having to handle plugins or external data files manually.
+- Libraries like `PyQt`, `Django` or `matplotlib` are fully supported, without having to handle plugins or external data files manually.

 **Documentation**